 Industries across the spectrum are investing in access control systems as an efficient, cost-effective way to protect employees, clients, and company data and assets.
 These products are exactly what the name implies; they control access to a building or area so that only authorized personnel may enter.
 Access control systems range from an electronic keypad at a single entry point to networked systems that encompass multiple locations and integrate with other platforms, such as employee attendance systems.
 Authentication options vary and include physical credentials, keypad entry via identification or PIN, biometrics, and cell phone apps that mimic physical credentials.

 In this post, we compare top access control brands, including Allegion, Honeywell, and Johnson Controls, as well as the various system options and authentication methods.

-The following represent the 10 best access control brands available in 2018.
+The following represent the 10 best access control brands available now

 Allegion specializes in door security, manufacturing mechanical and electrical locks, exit devices, steel doors, door closers, and frames.
 The company's technological advances include biometrics, cloud technology, special surfaces, video surveillance, wireless solutions, and more.

 Free Access Control Quotes From Top Brands!

 Brivo's cloud-based solutions include a cutting-edge IP system so you can manage your access control system from any location.
 The mobile platform eliminates nearly all hardware components, simplifying both set-up and management.

 Honeywell is one of the most recognized names in security.
 This global tech company manufactures a variety of door readers and offers multiple credential options, including barcode sliders, biometric fingerprint authentication, and keypad entry systems.

 IDenticard allows you to use one of their straight-from-the-box systems, such as PermiSys, or customize it to fit your unique needs.
 They also offer customizable credentials and ID badges, letting you to create the perfect access control system for your organization.